 Here’s what to do

-If you are serious about providing an exceptional experience for your customers and you are indeed a tire dealer, demonstrate the differences in tire quality to your crew.
+If you are serious about providing an exceptional experience for your customers and are indeed a tire dealer, demonstrate the differences in tire quality to your crew.
 Ask to take either their own car or a friend’s car that needs tires for a drive with you.
-Point out the road noise, the roll and comfort.
-Fit the car with a value tire, take it for the same drive.
+Point out the road noise, the roll, and comfort.
+Fit the car with a value tire, and take it for the same drive.
 Then put the premium tires on.
 If the employee can’t tell you the difference, help them use words to describe it to you.
 That's how they gain wisdom.

-If you are a coffeehouse, compare a store-bought brand, a competitor like Starbucks and your own using the same brewing techniques.
+If you are a coffeehouse, compare a store-bought brand, a competitor like Starbucks, and your own using the same brewing techniques.
 Again, help them describe how each coffee tastes.

 It’s a growing challenge that employees, especially Millennials, will sell based on price.

-Especially on a grudge purchase where the customer will already be wary to not overpay for something that doesn’t deliver a thrill from purchasing.
+Especially on a grudge purchase where the customer will already be wary not to overpay for something that doesn’t deliver a thrill from purchasing.